codica2/mina-multideploy/README.md

 It will make the same as `multideploy:prepare`, but the deployment will start automatically.

 ## Additional information
-* all scripts are updated before launch `multideploy:prepare` and `multideploy:start`
+* all scripts are updated according config file before launch `multideploy:prepare` and `multideploy:start`
 * add public SSH key, so you can login to server without password.
 Run `ssh-copy-id user@$host`

 ## License